attila-lendvai/maru/doc/bootstrap.md

 stage is built by the `eval` executable, the `boot.l`, and the `emit.l` files of the previous, `maru.1` stage.

+### Repo layout

+The developmental stages of the language are kept in separate git branches.
+When a new stage is opened, this readme is replaced in the old branch to only document what's new/relevant for that specific stage (i.e. if you switch branches on github you'll see it right away).

+Naming convention of the branches (no `master`):

+`[language name].[bootstrap stage]`, e.g `maru.1`.

+Optionally, e.g. for stage zero in the bootstrap, it may also include the name of the parent language, from which this "bootstrap sprout" grows out:

+`[language name].[bootstrap stage].[parent language]`, e.g. `maru.0.c99`, which holds
+the bootstrap implementation written in C.

+During the build the previous stage is `git checkout`'ed locally under `./build/`, and its own build process is invoked in that directory.
+Note that this potentially becomes a recursive process until a stage is reached that can be built using some external dependency.
+This may happen by reaching an `eval.c` in the bottom stage/branch called `maru.0.c99` that can be built using a C compiler, or by reaching a higher level stage that has its build output checked into the git repo.

 ### Bootstrap "shortcuts"

 Starting with `maru.5`, the LLVM IR output (`eval2.ll`) is committed into the repo under